duducamargo/note-express/README.md

+🚧⚠This project is in development.⚠🚧

 # Note Express

-Note Express is a simple note-taking application built with React, TailwindCss and  Express.js.
+✈️✉️Note Express is a simple note-taking application built with React, TailwindCss and  Express.js.
 It allows users to easily create, read, and delete notes.

+🚀The application is currently deployed at [Note Express](https://note-express-production.up.railway.app/).

+**"This service is still in progress, aiming to optimize the application for mobile devices."**

 ## Features